 Cocus wood is a dense tropical hardwood native to the West Indies that is also known as Jamaican ebony.
 A flowering tree, the best known species to yield cocus wood is Brya ebenus which is horticulturally known as the Jamaican Rain Tree.
 Cocus wood was used heavily in England and France during the 19th century for making flutes and other woodwind instruments.
 It has been harvested virtually to extinction and nothing seems to have been done to preserve this beautiful wood for future use.
 Possessing exceptional tone, Cocus wood is renowned for its brightness and also for rich tonal 'colour' in the form of subtle overtones that are of greatly valued by musicians.

-- Tonal properties: Softer tone than African Blackwood but lively with plenty of potential for power.
+- Musical properties: Softer tone than African Blackwood but lively with plenty of potential for power.
 Has the ability to get a lot of bounce on the notes.
 A broad range of hormonics and colour in the tone.

 - View: Martin Doyle D flute made of cocus wood »